Peru are seeking to build on their convincing display against Uruguay when they take on an experimental Mexico side in Mendoza in Group C

 - La Rojiblanca, ranked 49 in the world, prevailed the last time they faced El Tri in the Copa America, winning 1-0 in the 2001 edition in Colombia.

-- Walter Vilchez is the most experienced in the squad, having won 56 caps for the team, who have 10 players who have 10 caps or less to their name.
+- Walter Vilchez is the most experienced in the squad, having won 56 caps for the team, who have 10 players with 10 caps or less to their name.

 - Mexico slipped to a 2-1 defeat against Chile in their tournament opener, after Nestor Araujo's effort was cancelled out by Esteban Paredes and Arturo Vidal's goals for La Roja.

-- El Tri have never won the Copa America since their invitation in 1993, although they have come runners-up twice in 1993 and 2001, whilst finishing third place on three occasions.
+- El Tri have never won the Copa America since their invitation in 1993, although they have come runners-up twice in 1993 and 2001, and finished third place on three occasions.

 - The Concacaf Gold Cup holders, are largely inexperienced for this tournament as stellar names have been rested after their successful exploits in the Gold Cup last month.